xendit/xendit-sdk-android/README.md

 ## Requirements
 The Xendit SDK is compatible with Android 2.3.3 and above.

+NOTE: For version 3.0.0 onwards, only Android 5.0 (SDK 28) and above is supported.

 ## Example
 Visit and try the `app` module to see an example of how the SDK works.